Advance Care Planning

 What Should My Healthcare Agent Know?

-When choosing a healthcare decision-maker, talk with them about your thoughts and choices.
+Talk with your Health Care Agent about any experiences you’ve had with people who’ve been seriously ill and what you’ve learned from those experiences.
 This can help you reach your own decisions about your care.

-Tell your agent what kind of physical and mental ability you need to have to want to live.
-You may want all possible medical treatments if they can help you recover well.
-But if recovery isn’t likely or treatment becomes too hard, you might want to focus on comfort and quality of life instead of suffering longer.
+Tell your Health Care Agent what kind of physical and mental function you need in order to have a good enough quality of life.
+You may want all possible medical treatments if those treatments can help you recover well.
+But if a good recovery isn’t likely or treatment becomes too hard, you might want your care to focus on comfort and quality of life instead of living longer.

-Why Do I Need an Official Healthcare Agent?
+Why Do I Need a Health Care Agent?

-If you don’t choose a healthcare decision-maker in a legal document, and you don't have a court-appointed guardian, Virginia law lists those responsible in this order:
+If you don’t name a Health Care Agent in a legal document, and you don't have a court-appointed guardian, Virginia law lists those responsible for your healthcare decisions in this order:

 - Your spouse (even if you're separated, unless a divorce is filed with the court)